slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On agency

 <!--
-> *"The longer the tongue, the shorter the hands."
--- Czech proverb*
-> *"A man dies when he stops working."
--- Hebrew proverb

 > *"The mind gives up before the body."
--- Naval ravikant*
-> *"Doing is faster than watching."
+"Doing is faster than watching."
--- Naval Ravikant*
-> *"You'll never be criticized by someone who is doing more than you.
-You'll always be critized by someone who is doing less.
-Remember that."
--- Denzel Washington*
-> *"The seed of all evil is laziness."
--- Welsh Proverb*
-> *"Talkers aren't strong.
-The strong don't talk."
--- Burmese Proverb*
-> *"Work is the medicine for poverty."
--- Yoruba Proverb*
-> *"Choose inspiration over envy."
+"Choose inspiration over envy."
--- Naval Ravikant*
-> *"The optimal zone for performance is 'slightly hungry'."
+"The optimal zone for performance is 'slightly hungry'."
--- Naval Ravikant*
-> *"Better bored than busy."
+"Better bored than busy."
--- Naval Ravikant*
-> *"Persistence beats timing.
+"Persistence beats timing.
 Execution beats luck.
 Not immediately but eventually."
--- Naval Ravikant*
-> *"You get paid for being right first, and to be first, you can't wait for consensus."
+"You get paid for being right first, and to be first, you can't wait for consensus."
--- Naval Ravikant*
-> *"Don't settle and don't struggle.
+"Don't settle and don't struggle.
 Life is what flows in between."
 -- Naval Ravikant*

-- it's on documentation.
+- It's on documentation.
 If it's not add it.
-- help with a precise thing (can i drop a lasagna at 4) instead of i'm here for you.
 -->

 Helpful people don't ask «how can I help».
 They just help.
 (Naval Ravikant)

+Hints:

+- Help with a precise thing («I can drop a lasagna at 4:00.») instead of I'm here for you.

 > *"If you have a dream, don't waste your energies explaining why."
 -- Paulo Coelho*